How to Replace a Window Screen

 The most popular window replacement screens material is fiberglass, the type we’re installing.
 Its flexibility makes it the easiest to use.
 If you make a mistake, you can take it out of the frame and try again.
 Aluminum screen is sturdier, but you only get one chance.
 The grooves you’ve made with the screen rolling tool are there to stay.

-The third type of replacement window screens repair material that’s popular is sun-shading fabric.
+Another type of material for window screens that’s popular is sun-shading fabric.
 It blocks more sun, which means less load on your air-conditioning system and less fading of your carpet, draperies and furniture.
 It’s also stronger than fiberglass and aluminum screening, so it’s great for pet owners.
+There’s also heavy-duty screen material that’s targeted specifically for pet owners.

 Know the size of your window when you go to the home center.
 It will sell pre-measured rolls to fit nearly any opening size.
 If your screen frame is taller than 36 inches, it should have a center support to keep it from bowing in once the material is in place.
 Newer screens usually come with this support.